-This bill will be sent to you via email.
-Payment is due by the eighth day of Full Term.
+This bill will be sent to you via email during the first week of Full Term.
 Payment of the Michaelmas Term 2020 bill is due by Wednesday 14 October.
 For more information, visit our 'Fees, funding and awards' pages.

 Open a bank account

 If you are new to the UK, you will need to open a bank account.
 Many UK banks offer accounts tailored to the needs of students so it is best to speak to several and find out which is best for you.
 The University Graduate Union have provided some information about banks in Cambridge on their website.

-The bank will ask you to supply a letter from Fitzwilliam College which confirms that you are a student with accommodation here.
+The bank will ask you to supply a letter from Fitzwilliam College which confirms that you are a student with accommodation in Cambridge.
 Letters of this type can be obtained from the Tutorial Office with a few days’ notice.
 Please use the letter request form.